What will you see in Japan?

 There are 12 large cities with over one million in population in Japan.

-The large cities are the center of each region in Japan, and they are the entrances of your travel in the region.
+The other large cities are the center of each region in Japan, and they are the entrances of your travel in the region.

 Old cities & towns